isagoya/astro-hananiawan-m2/src/pages/md/chapt13.md

 >
 > But as far as people are concerned, no matter how respectable a person is, he will make a mistake.
 It happens that you do something for good and the result is the opposite.
 I know Mr. Funakoshi to be a conscientious man.'
 >
-> 'However, since not only I, but also several people who have returned to society and seen the statue, have come to the conclusion that there is a problem with the statue, it is natural to protest... ‘
+> 'However not just me, but also several people who have returned to society and seen the statue, have come to the conclusion that there is a problem with the statue, it is natural to protest, isn't it?... ‘

 Looking at his rebuttal, I had to read the end of the argument between the lines.
 Because I felt that it was void to continue the argument as it was.